mamadub03/FIFA-Mobile-Art-Downloader/README.md

 # FIFA-Mobile-Art-Downloader
 Using selenium and Beautiful Soup the bot goes through and searches for specific search terms specified by the user.
 It then saves the image and it's link to a table and stores it in a table, the table is then iterated over and each iteration is downloaded to the specific file path

+NOTE: This is not set for use public use to be able to download to your local machine.
+That is the goal in the end which is to develop the project enough to make it downloadable and usable for users to use on their local machine.
+This is the source code of the project to see the basic functionality and what is the idea behind the project I am creating

 FIFA Mobile Art Database - https://sappurit.github.io/s5art/